Sonidos de la Tierra

 - Music schools and youth orchestras are currently carrying on their activities and work in over 180 cities, towns, rural and slum schools.
 The beneficiaries manage the program, generating 88% of the financial resources by their own means, with the remaining budget filled by donor contributions.

-- More than 400 musical instruments, including recycled musical instruments made out of garbage, have been built at the organization’s musical instrument workshops so far.
+- More than 400 musical instruments have been build at the organization’s workshops, including instruments made from materials recycled from trash.